Canadian Actors' Equity Association: History

 Stage actors in Canada had been represented informally by ACTRA since the 1940s, but at the time of the founding of the Stratford Shakespeare Festival in 1953, they sought their own union representation.
 As a result of meetings in Montreal between the Canadian Council of Authors and Artists (an umbrella organization) and the American Actors' Equity Association, AEA, the actors worked under AEA contracts.
 The first meeting of the Canadian branch was held in Toronto in February 1955.

-In 1972 the Canadian government called upon Equity members to decide their tax status, and members voted by a narrow margin in favour of independent contractor status, thereby foregoing the benefits of being employees.
+In 1972 the Canadian government called upon Equity members to decide their tax status, and members voted by a narrow margin in favour of independent contractor status, thereby forgoing the benefits of being employees.

 By 1974, a survey revealed that the membership wanted to form its own independent union, and on April 1, 1976, Canadian Actors' Equity Association was formed, transferring 2000 members from AEA.
 Reciprocal agreements were signed with ACTRA, AEA, and AGMA.
 On April 1, 2011, Canadian Actors' Equity celebrated 35 years as an autonomous organization.